 - AQA French GCSE Full Course – syllabus code 8658

 - AQA German GCSE Full Course – syllabus code 8668

 In Years 12 and 13, we aim to develop fluency and language skills through the study of themes and topics related to the target-language countries and we follow the AQA examination syllabus for both French and German.
 All topics are firmly rooted in the culture of the target language country.
-The year 12 topics include: Family, The Digital World, Youth Culture, Festivals and Traditions, Art and Architecture, a book or a film.
-The year 13 topics include: Immigration, Integration, Racism, Politics and Youth, a book or a film.
+The topics for German include: Family, The Digital World, Youth Culture, Festivals and Traditions, Art and Architecture, Immigration, Integration, Racism, Politics and Youth, two books or a book and a film.
+The topics for French include: Family, the Digital world, the Place of Voluntary Work, Cinema, Contemporary French Music, Positive Features of a Diverse Society, Life for the Marginalised, How criminals are treated, Politics and Immigration, Teenagers – right to vote and political commitment, Demonstrations, two books or a book and a film.